fkokro/interviewPrep/README.md

 # interviewPrep
-## Repository create to detail codility and leetcode solutions for DE interview preparation
+## Repository create to detail codility and leetcode solutions for DE interview preparation.
+Python version 3.12.2